cngarrison/popclip-metacpan/README.md

 PopClip extension to search metacpan.org for selected text

-Install this [PopClip](http://pilotmoon.com/popclip/) extension to use the selected text as the search string for meta::cpan.
+Install this [PopClip](http://pilotmoon.com/popclip/) extension to use the selected text as the search string for [MetaCPAN](https://metacpan.org).

 The extension uses a simple regex to determine whether the PopClip action should be included for the selected text.